mttmccb/minimal-mistakes/_posts/2015-01-03-deep-dark-gingerbread-waffles.md

 ---
 title: Deep Dark Gingerbread Waffles
-categories:
+tags:
 - Short
-tags:
 - Baking
 - Gingerbread
 - Waffles
+---

----Smitten Kitchen are awesome, if only I had a waffle iron I'd made these.
+Smitten Kitchen are awesome, if only I had a waffle iron I'd made these.